 Sustain ecosystem services, including carbon sequestration, recognizing that many are yet to be discovered;

-Prevent non-negligible risks that will undermine the protection and conservation of the natural resources of the Area and the prevention of damage to the flora and fauna of the Marine Environment;
+Prevent non-negligible risks that will undermine the protection and conservation of the natural resources of the Area and the prevention of damage to the species [UK] [del – UK] of the Marine Environment;

-Prevent degradation, or risk of degradation to special biological, scientific, archaeological, or historical significance of the Area or the Marine Environment; and Preserve vulnerable and unique marine ecosystems.
+Prevent degradation, or reduce the [Nauru] risk of degradation to special biological, scientific, archaeological, or historical significance of the Area or the Marine Environment [del – UK].
+This shall include the preservation of [UK] vulnerable and unique marine ecosystems.

 Schedule